 More than 200 Canadians have joined in a class-action suit against Pfizer, and health advocacy groups south of the border in the US have submitted a petition demanding stronger warnings.
 French health authorities have withdrawn their support of the drug.

-This 2012 e-mail was later leaked: “We’ve decided to keep smoking cessation in-house, sorry about that,” wrote the then co-director of the BC Health Ministry's drug research division, in an e-mail to researchers at an independent drug research concern, declining their further services.
+This 2012 e-mail was later leaked: “We’ve decided to keep [the review of] smoking cessation in-house, sorry about that,” wrote the then co-director of the BC Health Ministry's drug research division, in an e-mail to researchers at an independent drug research concern, declining their further services.
 “It’s getting political and we aren’t sure anyone wants to see a published evaluation.”
 (No one at Pfizer, anyway.)
 She was fired four months later.
 The e-mail was later leaked, and reported by the Sun in 2013.

 Siegel notes that even anecdotal, unproven, allegations of such harm from e-cigarettes would raise a furor, and concludes that this knee-jerk reaction would result from the revulsion that smoking-ban activists feel upon seeing something that looks like smoking, and their preconceived and unfounded notion that e-cigs are evil.
 And from one other thing, suggests Siegel: the funding that health advocacy groups receive from pharmaceutical companies.

 Indeed, opponents of vaping products routinely make the false statement that scientific evidence proves e-cigs to be dangerous, despite the complete lack of evidence that toxicants are present in anything higher than trace concentrations.
 Their “proof” is the unsupported fears of gateway effects and youth appeal, repeatedly stated without backup by other vaping opponents.